How to Grow Cauliflower Like a Farmer for Giant Harvests

 Though these plants are quite sensitive to temperature changes and are not the easiest vegetables to grow, the end product is well worth the effort.

-You can even grow it with other crops such as kale, turnips and broccoli, so you’re not completely back to square one if your cauliflower crop fails.
+You can even grow it with other crops such as the types of kale, turnips, and broccoli you love, so you’re not completely back to square one if your cauliflower crop fails.

 Scientifically known as brassica oleracea, cauliflowers are a rich source of fiber, antioxidants, choline, and a range of other nutrients.
 The vegetable also acts as a low-carb substitute for many legumes and grains.